rust-lang/rfcs/text/0000-delegation.md

 An “item being delegated” is always two tokens.
 The first token must be either `fn`, `type` or `const`.
 The second is any valid identifier for a trait item.

-The semantics of a delegation statement should be the same as if the programmer had written each delegated item implementation manually.
+The semantics of a delegation item should be the same as if the programmer had written each delegated item implementation manually.
 For instance, if the trait `TR` has a default implementation for method `foo()`, and the type `F` does not provide its own implementation, then delegating `TR` to `F` means using `TR`’s implementation of `foo()`.
 If `F` does provide its own implementation, then delegating `TR` to `F` means using `F`’s implementation of `foo()`.
 The only additional power granted by this feature is that `delegate *` can automatically change what items get implemented if the underlying trait `TR` and type `F` get changed accordingly.
 There can be at most one `delegate *` per `impl` block.

 To generate the wrapper function: